krgamestudios/krgamestudios.github.io/_posts/2025-11-04-the-mana-of-a-man.md

 ---

-The Mana World is an open source 2d MMORPG, which dates back over two decades as an attempt to replicate the gameplay of [Ragnarok Online](https://en.wikipedia.org/wiki/Ragnarok_Online), but has since grown into its own thing.
+The Mana World is an open source 2d MMORPG, which dates back over two decades as an online game based on the Secret of Mana series[^1], but has since grown into its own thing.
 The game is run by [Manasource](https://manasource.org/), which describes itself as "a federation of open source game projects".
 It has a dense history of forked software and game servers, and there's currently four primary games that exist under its umbrella which share varying amounts of assets and code.

 I'll be focusing on The Mana World in this post, as its what I'm most familiar with.
 I knew about The Mana World and the related projects as far back as 2013, and I'd even emailed the lead developer a couple times looking for advice, as I was working on my own MMO-style game called Tortuga (the less said about that, the better, though I may cover it at some point).